How to get residency in Monaco

-- “carte de sejour temporaire” which is the lowest level card – and only is good for one year.
+- “carte de sejour temporaire” which is the lowest level card – and is only good for one year.
 This does give you official residency status, but will expire if you don’t renew it properly, as well as prove you were inside the Principality for the minimum official time period of this residency provision.

 - “carte de sêjour privilegie” is the highest level of residency, and requires you spend half your time in the country.
-Are only approx. 30,000 people with any type of residency.
+There are only approx. 30,000 people with any type of residency.
 I’ve heard that you also need to speak 2 out of the 3 languages: French, Italian or English, but couldn’t find any official documentation that states this.

 How to get citizenship in Monaco

 *Dual Citizenship is strictly forbidden, and not recognized for by the Principality of Monaco, therefore you would need to renounce any additional citizenship.

 After the age of 18, a person who was born in Monaco of a parent who was either also born Monégasque or who had ancestors of the same branch born Monégasque but who has since renounced Monégasque citizenship can make a declaration before a Registrar provided that he/she lived in the Principality and proves that he/she has had his/her legal domicile or habitual residence there during his childhood.

 In order to receive a Monaco Passport through naturalization, one would be required to send the following criteria and send their request on stamped paper:

 - renounce any foreign nationality and no longer has national service to another nation

 - has resided in Monaco for a minimum of 10 continuous years since the age of 18 at the time of making the application